Radio Ergo - Somali Humanitarian News and Information

 In the first eight months of 2025, 1,416 women delivered in the two health centres – an average of more than five births every day.
 Another 1,138 children were monitored monthly for nutritional issues.

-Zamzam Foundation’s head of health and nutrition, Subow Mohamed, said the crisis in Qalimow and Gololey is the worst in a decade.
+Zamzam Foundation’s head of health and nutrition, Sugow Mohamed, said the crisis in Qalimow and Gololey is the worst in a decade.
 The organisation is trying to secure new funding but pledges from potential donors give no guarantee of reopening the centres.

 Across southern Somalia, eight hospitals, 40 health centres and 300 nutrition treatment sites have closed this year so far, due to shrinking international aid.